Expert Reviews – Queen Elizabeth NP

 5/5

-The best way to get an early feel for Queen Elizabeth National Park is to join the two-hour boat cruise up the Kazinga Channel, which runs between Lake George and Lake Edward.
+The best way to get an early feel for Queen Elizabeth National Park is to join a two-hour boat cruise up the Kazinga Channel, which runs between Lake George and Lake Edward.
 Birdlife is fantastic but the whole journey, especially if you go at sunset, is filled with sightings of watering elephants, buffalo, hippos, crocs and various antelope.
-Queen Elizabeth is about 2000sq km and some of the outlying country (at greatest distance from the lakes) is extremely wild and barely travelled.
+Queen Elizabeth covers about 2000 sq km and some of the outlying country (at greatest distance from the lakes) is extremely wild and barely travelled.
 It can take some serious 4x4 driving to get to some parts of the park but is worth the mission if you have the opportunity to explore these areas.
-A definite highlight of the area is a walking safari in Kyambura (Chambura) Gorge where you can see several primate species – with undoubtedly the most spectacular being chimpanzees.
+A definite highlight of the area is a walking safari in Kyambura Gorge where you can see several primate species – with undoubtedly the most spectacular being chimpanzees.

 Average Expert Rating

-• 4.1/5
+• 4.2/5

 • Wildlife